 Apple introduced the In-App Purchase to allow application developers to take in payments for virtual goods like extended functionality or premium content for an app.
 This is wrapped up using your Apple account, which is why you see those charges on your iTunes bill.

-For other software or hardware goods, and especially for the case when your shop already uses a merchant gateway Apple Pay allows your app to use the information stored in your Apple Wallet to submit a payment, without actually exposing this information to the application itself.
+For other software or hardware goods, and especially for the case when your shop already uses a merchant gateway, Apple Pay allows your app to use the information stored in your Apple Wallet to submit a payment, without actually exposing this information to the application itself.

 You can use TouchID within your app to authorize payments, releasing tokenized credit and debit card payment credentials that are securely stored on your iOS device (iPhone, iPad).
 The users can also save their billing and shipping information in the Wallet app, which information can be then relayed to the merchant gateway to process your payment.